-You can use the frost protection to prevent water freezing in the water heater.
+With the frost protection you can prevent water freezing in the water heater.
 Activate the frost protection as follows:

-- 1. Press button 🕾 to select the main menu.

-- Using ↑ and ↓ position the cursor (→) beside OFF.
+- 1. Press button 🚌 to select the main menu. - Using ↑ and ↓ position the cursor (÷) beside OFF.

-Confirm with ENTER.

-The frost protection cuts in if the water temperature drops below 5°C. The text FRŪST will then appear on line one of the display The water heater will heat the water to 20°C (T{set}) before dropping back to \overline{U} FF mode.
+The frost protection cuts in if the water temperature drops below 5°C. The text FR0ST will then appear on line one of the display The water heater will heat the water to 20°C (T{set}) before dropping back to 0FF mode.